Header image by Valery Stavnitser

 • Walk over the iconic Brooklyn Bridge (only 1-mile long) and learn about this marvel of engineering and the incredible story of the Roebling family, all while admiring the spectacular views

-• Explore the brand-new Brooklyn Bridge Park, including Jane’s Carousel and the Tobacco Warehouse
+• Explore the brand-new Brooklyn Bridge Park, including Jane’s Carousel and the 19th-century Tobacco and Coffee warehouses

 • Wind your way through Brooklyn Heights, NY’s first suburb, and get your camera out for fantastic photo opportunities on the Brooklyn Heights Promenade, which overlooks the Harbor, Statue of Liberty, and Manhattan’s skyline

 • Sample a delicious Belgian waffle from a food truck and a enjoy a chocolate break at Jacques Torres Chocolates in Dumbo